 View a summary of the global ranking: the Top 100 brands, fastest risers, newcomers and category performance.

-Join Kantar experts for their perspective on the the growth trends and brand-building successes of 2021’s most valuable global brands, the continued dominance of US brands, and the growing influence of Chinese brands.
+Watch Kantar experts give their perspective on the the growth trends and brand-building successes of 2021’s most valuable global brands, the continued dominance of US brands, and the growing influence of Chinese brands.
 Hear special guest interviews with Lynne Biggar, Exec VP, CMO, Visa, and Zhang Ruimin, Chairman and CEO, Haier Group.

 2021 shows a year of incredible growth across categories with new brands bursting through the disruption.
 Take a closer look at the Top 100 most valuable brands.